 Dedicated May 2, 1993 in Memoriam to 159 390th 10 man crews MIA, & other fallen comrades.

 They flew, they fought, they gave their lives.
 A man can do no more for his country.

 Erected 1993 by 390th Bomb Group Veterans Association Billy Holcomb Chapter No. 1069, E Clampus Vitus & Riverside County Board of Supervisors.
 (Marker Number 73.)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 33° 36.823′ N, 114° 42.721′ W. Marker is in Blythe, California, in Riverside County.
-Marker can Touch for map.
+Marker can be reached from Hobsonway Road, on the left when traveling east.
+Touch for map.
 Marker is located in front of the administration building at the Blythe Airfield.
 Marker is in this post office area: Blythe CA 92225, United States of America.
+Touch for directions.